What42Pizza/LooF/Documentation/Pre-Processor and Linker.md

 - **$function FunctionName**
   - defines the starting location of a function
 - **$link FileName**
-  - gives the current file access to all the functions in FileName.
-Calls to functions in FileName have to be proceeded by the name of the linked file, with only a period instead of ".LOOF" (example: `call ExampleFileName.ExampleFunctionName`)
+  - gives the current file access to all the functions in FileName
 - **$link FileName as ShortenedFileName**
-  - gives the current file access to all the functions in FileName.
-Calls to functions in FileName have to be proceeded by ShortenedFileName and a period (example: `call ExampleShortendName.ExampleFunctionName`)
+  - gives the current file access to all the functions in FileName
 - **(anywhere in line) $FunctionName**
   - replaces $FunctionName with the values required to call FunctionName

-**Note:** every time there is a '$' character in the middle of a line of code, the linker will try to replace it with newFunction.
-To stop this, you can add '\' directly before the '$'.
+- **(anywhere in line) $FileName.FunctionName**
+  - replaces $FunctionName with the values required to call FunctionName

+**NOTE:** Every '$' character that's not in a string will be processed by the linker.
+If you want to use this character without it being processed by the linker, you can proceed it with '\', and the linker will remove the '\' instead of normal processing.